-ITS-90 PRTs calibrated to ITS-90 R(.01), a, b, c, d, a4, and b4 IEC751 PRTs (RTDs) conforming to IEC-751 none CVD PRTs characterized by the Callendar-Van Dusen equation R0, Alpha, Delta, and Beta YSI400 Thermistors matching the YSI-400 series none THERM Thermistors characterized by the thermistor polynomial b0, b1, b2, and b3
+Probe Type Description Coefficients ITS-90 PRTs calibrated to ITS-90 R(.01), a, b, c, d, a4, and b4 IEC751 PRTs (RTDs) conforming to IEC-751 none CVD PRTs characterized by the Callendar-Van Dusen equation R0, Alpha, Delta, and Beta YSI-400 Thermistors matching the YSI-400 series none THERM Thermistors characterized by the therm- istor polynomial b0, b1, b2, and b3

-Each of the conversion options is explained in the following sections along with their associated coefficients, if they have any.
+Each of the conversion options is explained in the following sections along with their associated coefficients, when applicable.
 The probe type and associated coefficients are stored in the INFO-CON probe connector.
 Use the Up and Down buttons to select the probe type and the ENT button to store and continue.

-Each of the coefficients that follow the probe type, if there are any, are set in the usual way.
+Each of the coefficients that follow the probe type are set in the usual way.
 Use the Up and Down buttons to set each digit and the ENT button to move to the next digit to the right.
 Press ENT when all digits are entered.

-7.8.9 ITS-90
+7.9.9 ITS-90

 The ITS-90 type is for PRTs calibrated and characterized using the International Temperature Scale of 1990 equations.
-This type of probe generally has excellent accuracy (0.005 to 0.025°C), a wide operating range (-180°C to 420°C or higher), but may be rather expensive.
+Probes that use this linearization curve generally have excellent accuracy (0.005 to 0.025°C), a wide operating range (-180°C to 420°C or higher).
 The coefficients that appear when ITS-90 is selected are "R(.01)", "a", "b", "c", "d", "a4", and "b4".
 These should be set to the coefficient values that appear on the PRT calibration certificate according to the following table.